amazingrando/blades-in-the-dark-srd-content/Blades-in-the-Dark-SRD.md

 * **Consumable**.
 This creation has a limited number of uses (all alchemicals must have this drawback, usually one use).
 * **Rare**.
 This creation requires a rare item or material when it is crafted.
 * **Unreliable**.
 When you use the item, make a fortune roll (using its **quality**) to see how well it performs.
 * **Volatile**.
-The item produces a dangerous or troublesome side-effect for the user, specified by the GM (see examples on the sample creations, next page).
+The item produces a dangerous or troublesome side-effect for the user, specified by the GM.
 A side-effect is a consequence, and may be **resisted**.